Free Office Manager Cover Letter Example & Templates

 Salutation

 Search for the hiring manager’s full name and address the cover letter to them.
-It’s best to avoid using generic salutations like “Dear Hiring Manager”or “To Whom It May Concern”because they can come across as unprofessional and outdated.
+It’s best to avoid using generic salutations like “Dear Hiring Manager” or “To Whom It May Concern”because they can come across as unprofessional and outdated.
 If finding the hiring manager’s name proves difficult, you can address the letter to human resources (“Dear Human Resources”).
+For more tips, check our Dear Hiring Manager Cover Letter Sample page.

 3